The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has

 2.9.6.
 Use of networks or computing facilities to interfere with normal operation of the College computing system.

-Causing physical damage to the buildings, furnishings, or other property of another person or of the College (see also Section 7, Residential and Community Life and Section 9, Fire and Life Safety).
+Causing physical damage to the buildings, furnishings, or other property of another person or the College (see also Section 7, Residential and Community Life and Section 9, Fire and Life Safety).

 Theft or attempted theft of personal or College property, including intellectual property.
 Theft includes a student who accesses or attempts to access privileges or services to which the student is not entitled.

 2.12.
 Weapons, Explosives, Ammunition

-Possession, use, or distribution of firearms, ammunitions or explosives or of other weapons (see Section 9.20 and 9.21, Fire and Life Safety, and Section 23, Weapons Policy).
+Possession, use, or distribution of firearms, ammunitions or explosives or of other weapons (see Section 9.0, Fire and Life Safety, and Section 23, Weapons Policy).

 2.13.
-Drug/Alcohol Use, Possession, and Distribution (see Section 4, Alcohol and other Drugs)
+Alcohol and other Drugs (see Section 4, Alcohol and other Drugs)

 2.13.3.
-The unlawful possession, use, abuse, purchase, promotion, manufacture, or distribution of alcohol or legal drugs.
+The unlawful possession, use, abuse, purchase, promotion, manufacture, or distribution of alcohol or other legal drugs.

 2.14.1.
-Altering, forging, or contributing to fraudulent use of College transcripts, identification (IDs) or other official, non-College records.
+Altering, forging, or contributing to fraudulent use of College documents, identification (IDs), or other official, non-College records.